 This is a legally binding document, please read carefully before signing.

-Direct payments will not be paid prior to the signing of this agreement and its return to the Council.
+Direct payments will not be paid until this agreement has been signed and returned to Sefton Council.

 If the terms of this agreement are not complied with, the council reserves the right to suspend or terminate the direct payment.